Abasy/AOS-TD2-pizzeria/README.md

-# pizzeria
+# AOS - TD2 - Pizzeria
-Mini Project to get a service of pizzeria
+Mini Project to get a service of pizzeria running.
+Using API with jax-ws